 Consider a Business Owner's Policy

-A business owners policy (often shortened to BOP) covers property that's on-site.
+A business owners policy (often shortened to BOP or referred to as business income and extra expense) covers property that's on-site.
 A BOP combines general liability insurance with property insurance, so your business will be covered from any claims related to property damage, bodily injury, and personal injury.
-This business insurance is a good starting place for small business owners since it's more comprehensive than commercial property insurance while still being affordable.
+This business insurance coverage is a good starting place for small business owners since it's more comprehensive than commercial property insurance while still being affordable.

 Other Insurance Policies to Consider to Protect Your Business

-Here are some other insurance policies business owners should consider as a complement to commercial property insurance:
+Here are some other insurance policies business owners should consider:

 Business Interruption Insurance: This covers any income that your business loses that's directly tied to your company being forced to close for the time being because of physical property damage for a covered incident.